 If you’re on the lookout for big cat conservation volunteer projects, you can join us in Costa Rica and South Africa.
 Here our volunteers contribute to the work of national, regional and international organisations working to preserve big cat species.

 In Costa Rica, you can work on a jaguar conservation volunteer project.
-You’ll walk the Carribean coastline, taking note of signs of jaguars in the area like paw prints.
+You’ll walk the Caribbean coastline, taking note of signs of jaguars in the area like paw prints.
 Another jaguar conservation volunteering task is setting up, maintaining and monitoring camera traps.
-The data you’ll collect as a jaguar conservation volunteer is sent to Coastal Jaguar Conservation and Panthera.

 In South Africa, you have the opportunity to collect data on both lions and leopards.
 You’ll also collect data on cheetahs and other predators like the spotted hyena.
 Our cheetah program is set up in partnership with the Endangered Wildlife Fund’s cheetah metapopulation project.